Corbin Carroll Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff ranks 25th in MLB.
+- The pitching staff for the Nationals has a collective 7.9 K/9, which ranks 25th in MLB.

-- The Nationals have a 4.32 team ERA that ranks 13th among all league pitching staffs.
+- The Nationals have the 16th-ranked team ERA across all league pitching staffs (4.42).

-- Nationals pitchers combine to give up 34 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Nationals pitchers combine to rank 14th in baseball in home runs allowed (37 total, 1.1 per game).

-- Gray makes the start for the Nationals, his seventh of the season.
-He is 2-4 with a 2.67 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Williams makes the start for the Nationals, his seventh of the season.
+He is 1-1 with a 3.41 ERA and 21 strikeouts in 31 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Pittsburgh Pirates, when the righty tossed six innings, surrendering one earned run while allowing three hits.
+- His last appearance was on Tuesday against the Chicago Cubs, when the righty went 5 1/3 scoreless innings while giving up four hits.

+- In six games this season, the 31-year-old has a 3.41 ERA and 6 strikeouts per nine innings, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.